 Mrs Bridget Cherry OBE, FSA, Hon.
 FRIBA read History at Oxford and History of Art at the Courtauld Institute.
 She began working for the Pevsner Architectural Guides as a research assistant in 1968 and was series editor from 1971 to 2002.
 Mrs Cherry is also the co-author of several Pevsner guides.
-She has served as a commissioner for both English Heritage and the Royal Commission on Historical Monuments of England, as a Trustee of Historic Royal Palaces and as a board member and Vice-Chair of the Heritage of London Trust.
-She is a Council member of the London Topographical Society.
+She is Vice-President of the Heritage of London Trust and a Council member of the London Topographical Society.
+She has served as a commissioner for both English Heritage and the Royal Commission on Historical Monuments of England, and as a Trustee of Historic Royal Palaces.
 She was elected a Life Trustee of the Museum in 1994.
 She serves on the Museum’s Buildings Committee.

 Alderman Alison Gowman has been the Alderman for the Ward of Dowgate in the City of London since 2002.
 She is a solicitor and senior partner in DLA Piper UK LLP, specialising in real estate.
 She is a Trustee of Gresham College and of the Greenwich Foundation for the Old Royal Naval College as well as a Trustee of the Aldersgate Flame.
 Alderman Gowman is a Representative Trustee of the Museum nominated by the Court of Aldermen of the City of London.
 She is the Deputy Chairman of the Trustees and Chairman of the Museum’s Audit Committee.

 Mr Niall Hobhouse is an art collector and writer on architectural and curatorial issues.
 He was a partner in Eyre and Hobhouse Ltd from 1978 to 1986 and later a partner in Hazlitt Gooden and Fox Ltd of St James’s, a leading dealer in Old Master paintings and drawings.
 He is a Trustee of the Canadian Centre for Architecture in Montreal and a member of their Collection, Programme and Research Committee.
+Niall is a member of the Architecture Committee of the Royal Academy of Arts.
 He served as a Trustee and Chairman of the Design and Development Committee of the Holburne Museum in Bath between 1999 and 2007 and as Chairman of their Executive Committee from 2003 to 2005.
 He was a Trustee of the Development Trust of the National Museums of Liverpool from 2004 to 2008 and a member of their Capital Projects Committee from 2005 to 2006.
 He was a Trustee of the Campaign for Museums until 2008, a Governor of the LSE from 2001, and a member of the Advisory Board for the Cities Programme, LSE from 1998-2008.
 He was appointed a Life Trustee of Sir John Soane’s Museum in 2007.

 Mrs Molly Lowell Borthwick has worked for UK charities for over 20 years.
 She is also a Trustee of the Brunel Museum and the Tunbridge Wells International Music Festival and has previously managed the UK Education programme of The Prince’s Trust and served as Fundraising Director for the Inter-Action Social Enterprise Trust.
-From 2006 Molly was a Director of the Sir John Soane’s Museum Society.
 She is an active member of the Soane Development Board and is also a Director of the Sir John Soane’s Museum Foundation in the USA.